Tourism in trouble: Hong Kong demos hit economy | Borneo Post Online

 A Hong Kong Tourism Board spokesperson told AFP that the number of forward bookings in August and September has “dropped significantly,” suggesting the economic toll will linger throughout the summer season.

-A string of travel warnings issued by countries including the United States, Australia and Japan is likely to compound the industry’s woes.
+A string of travel warnings issued by countries including the US, Australia and Japan is likely to compound the industry’s woes.

 The fall in arrivals has hurt Hong Kong’s carrier Cathay Pacific, which was also forced to cancel flights this week during a general strike that caused chaos in the city.

-And even Disneyland Hong Kong has been hit, with CEO Bob Iger telling reporters: “We have seen an impact from the protests.”
+And even Disneyland Hong Kong has been hit, with chief executive officer (CEO) Bob Iger telling reporters: “We have seen an impact from the protests.”

 “There’s definitely been disruption.
 That has impacted our visitation there.”